 Other topping ideas – Black olives, pickles, and banana peppers are terrific!

 How do you make this grilled ham and cheese sandwich??

 So with today’s grilled ham and cheese sandwich, I simply used the artisan bread that I mentioned earlier.
 Keep in mind, this sandwich is plenty big for two people to share.
 If you serve it with some of the things I mentioned above, two people can enjoy this epic sandwich!!

 I cut two nice big slices and then buttered one side of it.
 This buttered side will be the BOTTOM layer of the sandwich.

 After that, I just started layering the ingredients.
 I like putting cheese on both the bottom and top, kind of sandwiching the ham in the middle. (haha.. like what I did there?? lol)

-Then, putting the top piece on top of the cheese, I buttered that outside that when you flip the sandwich in the pan, will become the bottom piece.
+Then, put the top piece on top of the cheese, I buttered that outside that when you flip the sandwich in the pan, will become the bottom piece.
 I know it might sound confusing, but in the recipe below, I explain it a bit better!